Leaders Dortmund crash to shock defeat at Hanover — Nigeria Today

 However, they were caught on the break as Hanover regained the lead five minutes before the break.
 Klaus released Jonathas, whose final pass found Bebou to fire home.

-Dortmund levelled for a second time when Senegal defender Salif Sane’s headed clearance this time found Andrey Yarmolenko, who finished.
+Dortmund levelled for a second time following another Hanover mistake seven minutes after the break, with Senegal defender Salif Sane’s headed clearance this time finding Andrey Yarmolenko, who finished.

-Nevertheless, the game swung away from Dortmund when Zagadou, 18, was sent off on the hour after bringing down Jonathas, who was through on goal.
+Nevertheless, the game swung away from Dortmund when French youngster Zagadou was sent off on the hour after bringing down Jonathas, who was through on goal.

-Klaus rifled home the resulting free-kick for Hanover’s third goal on the hour mark and Bebou’s second of the game secured the points late on as the newly-promoted side climbed to fourth.
+Klaus rifled home the resulting free-kick for Hanover’s third goal on the hour mark to the delight of the home fans, and Bebou’s second of the game secured the points late on as the newly-promoted side climbed to fourth.

-“That’s a setback for us, we were leading the league and we have to talk about what isn’t working”, admitted captain Marcel Schmelzer with Dortmund having now thrown away a five-point lead.

 Hoffenheim missed the chance to go fourth by crashing to a 3-1 defeat at home to Borussia Moenchengladbach.